 - 1. Receive and disburse the monies of the Society in accordance with prescribed policies. - 2.
 Maintain financial records and records of property including back issues of publications. - 3.
-Maintain database of membership and other mailing lists. - 4.
+Maintain database of membership, email list services, and other mailing lists. - 4.
 Prepare records for annual audit.
 Present current statement of financial position at the annual Board of Directors meeting and summer Executive committee meeting. - 5.
-Receive and fill orders for publications. - 6.
-Arrange for storage of current and back issues of publications. - 7.
-Work with the Local Arrangements Committee and develop a budget for the annual meeting. - 8.
-Aid the Local Arrangements Committee in annual meeting registration.
-Print registration forms with space for name, mailing address, and itemized charges with space to check items desired.
+Develop and maintain NCWSS communications through the NCWSS website (www.ncwss.org) and newsletter.
+The website will be maintained through contracted web services.
+The content of newsletter will be provided by the Communications Editor and laid out by the Executive Secretary and submitted for posting. - 6.
+Receive and fill orders for publications. - 7.
+Arrange for storage of current and back issues of publications. - 8.
+Work with the Local Arrangements Committee and develop a budget for the annual meeting. - 9.
+Develop an electronic registration form and online payment format for each meeting listing registration fees, name of registrant, affiliation, mailing address, e-mail address, phone number, FAX number, and any other item specific to the annual meeting as suggested by the Program Chair or Local Arrangements Committee Chair.
+A printed registration form will also be prepared and posted on the website for those wanting to pay by check.
 Prepare name plate badges with holders.
-Receive money and issue receipts. - 9.
-Maintain list of Fellows and send them a complimentary copy of the Research Report and Proceedings. - 10.
-Annually forward copies of the current NCWSS Proceedings to the WSSA Archives at Iowa State University and to the Sustaining members of NCWSS. - 11.
-File Federal Income Tax return annually for the Society. - 12.
-Retain copy of current NCWSS Proceedings and approved minutes of Board of Directors meetings for permanent file. - 13.
-Work with Finance, Steering and Policy Committee and the Executive Committee to prepare a budget for the year for submission to the Board of Directors for approval.

-- 14. Print materials (including programs and tickets) for the Society. - 15.
-Serve the correspondence needs of Officers and Committee Chairpersons. - 16.
+Receive money and issue receipts. - 10.
+Maintain list of Fellows and email them the link to the Proceedings when posted. - 11.
+Annually forward copies of the current NCWSS Proceedings to the WSSA Archives at Iowa State

+University.
+Annually email the link to the Proceedings to the Sustaining members.

+- 12. File Federal Income Tax return annually for the Society. - 13.
+Retain copy of current NCWSS Proceedings and approved minutes of Board of Directors meetings for permanent file. - 14.
+Work with Finance, Steering and Policy Committee and the Executive Committee to prepare a budget for the year for submission to the Board of Directors for approval. - 15.
+Print materials (including programs and tickets) for the Society. - 16.
+Serve the correspondence needs of Officers and Committee Chairpersons. - 17.
 Mail annual dues renewal to inactive members.
-Mail issues of the newsletter to only active members without E-mail access. - 17.
-Send the notice of dues renewal to sustaining members each November. - 18.
-Prepare a notebook containing a list of responsibilities, specific details of activities, and relevant correspondence.
+Mail issues of the newsletter to only active members without E-mail access. - 18.
+Send the notice of dues renewal to sustaining members each November. - 19.
+Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence.